xorblo-doitus/projects/README.md

 Under development.

+# Technical notes

+The site is stored in `docs/` because this and root are the only folders GitHub allows building from in GitHub Pages' settings.
+And I prefer having it in a subfolder rather than in the root directory.

+No third-party framework is involved.
+This is raw HTML-CSS-JS.
+There are only a few own-made tasks.

 # Testing locally

 Before being able to start the server locally, you need to add a symlink in docs, wich will let have paths like those on Github Pages due to the fact that the repository name is added just after domain name.